Skip to main content

 How does the RSV vaccine work?

-In Australia, the recommended RSV vaccine for pregnant women (Abrysvo) protects against two types (or strains) of RSV.
+In Australia, the recommended RSV vaccine for pregnant women (Abrysvo) protects against 2 types (or strains) of RSV.
 The vaccine works by ‘training’ your body’s immune system to recognise and get rid of the RSV virus.
 The vaccine contains tiny fragments of the inactivated RSV virus, called antigens.
 Inactivated antigens cannot reproduce themselves or cause disease.

 When you have a vaccine during pregnancy, the antibodies your immune system produces will cross the placenta to give your baby protection against the disease, too.

 Having the RSV vaccine between 28 and 36 weeks of pregnancy ensures the antibody transfer occurs at the right time for your baby to be best protected once they are born.
-After birth, some antibodies can also be passed on through your breastmilk; however, the research is not clear about the level of protection breastmilk offers.
+After birth, some antibodies can also be passed on through your breastmilk.
+However, the research is not clear about the level of protection breastmilk offers.

 See ‘How will the vaccine affect my baby?’ for more information